vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Daily Must

 > 1. "Never lie to someone who trusts you.
 Never trust someone who lies to you." - Anonymous
-> 1. "Don't let what's happening around you get inside you and weigh you down" - Anonymous
+> 1. "Do not let what is happening around you get inside you and weigh you down" - Anonymous
-> 1. "Stop crossing oceans for people who won't even jump puddles for you" - Anonymous
+> 1. "Stop crossing oceans for people who will not even jump puddles for you" - Anonymous

 ## Daily one